-Self awareness exists in a pre-verbal reality that is experienced, in such manner that the meaning of the experience is known to the experiencer: this is called a direct perception.
+Self awareness and awareness of other exists in a pre-verbal reality that is experienced, in such manner that the material and social meaning of the experience is known to the experiencer: this is called direct or experiential cognition.

 Prescott's research has found an emergent pattern of Social Behaviour amongst Societies where the natural child-mother bonding processes are disrupted, of increased Religiosity, Hierarchy and Institutionalized Violence all of which exist in proportion to the levels of disruption to the child-mother bonding processes.

 Furthermore he was able to link disruption of the adolescent exploration of sexuality to the emergence of these Societal traits.

 All of these experientials are embodied lived experiences, that is to say they are experienced and known primarily through the body, the senses and are biologically mandated as vitally important life learning processes.

 This 'disruption' could be called the Trauma model of the Evolutionary Origins of Religion.

 - "From the second month of pregnancy, experiments and observations reveal an active prenate with a rapidly developing sensory system permitting exquisite sensitivity and responsiveness.
 Long before the development of advanced brain structures, prenates are seen interacting with each other and learning from experience.
 They seem especially interested in the larger environment provided by mother and father, and react to individual voices, stories, music, and even simple interaction games with parents.
 The quality of the uterine environment is determined principally by parents.

 - The opportunities for parents to form a relationship with the baby in the womb are significant and remarkable.
 This contrasts sharply with the previous view that prenates did not have the capacity to interact, remember, learn, or put meaning to their experiences"